OskarGrzenda/FinalYear_Project/README.md

 How to run the project

 1. Install Android Emulator (https://developer.android.com/studio) or Install Expo Go app on your mobile device
-2. Set up and emulator and start it
+2. Set up an emulator and start it
 3. Clone the repository
 4. Open the 'GymTrackerApp' folder in the terminal
 5. Run 'npm install'